Ask Experts Questions for FREE Help !

 Yeah, I see where your going, but then the column showing the cost before markup would still be on the spreadsheet though, we send this to the client (printed) and if I do this and then delete the cost column, the total is wrong.

-I guess there isn't a way to do it like I want, I tried and it says its a circular reference and it can't do it:
+I guess there isn't a way to do it like I want, I tried and it says it's a circular reference and it can't do it:

 I tried =sum(B1 + 27) in B1 and it says it can't have a formula in a cell that refers back to that cell.

 Maybe it can't be done the way I am wanting it to work at all.
-I'll just add in one sheet and copy the ammounts to the invoice spreadsheet.
+I'll just add one sheet and copy the ammounts to the invoice spreadsheet.

 Emland's Avatar

-Emland Posts: 2,493, Reputation: 2570
+Emland Posts: 2,468, Reputation: 496

 Ultra Member